MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Results

 Is the strong SFR dependence seen for \HI\ driven by the environmental dependence we noticed in Section~\ref{subsec:environment}?
-We find that 7/15 LAEs contributing to the \HI\ stack for the all\_SFR\_S01 subsample are part of ``groups''.
-For the all\_SFR\_S02 subsample, 6/15 of LAEs contributing to the \HI\ stack are part of ``groups''.
-Thus, the number of ``group'' LAEs contributing to the two competing SFR bins are very similar.
-We also note here that, depending on the observed SFR, the member galaxies of a given ``group'' will contribute to to different SFR bins. \footnote{For example, 5 of the member galaxies from the ``group'' with the highest number (7) of galaxies (Fig.~\ref{fig:group_ngal}) are detected in the UV continuum.
-2/5 LAEs contribute to the all\_SFR\_S01 bin and the remaining 3 LAEs contribute to the all\_SFR\_S02 bin.} We thus believe that the observed trend with SFR cannot be attributed to the environmental dependence.
+We find that 7/15 LAEs contributing to the \HI\ stack for the all\_SFR\_low subsample are part of `groups'.
+For the all\_SFR\_high subsample, 6/15 of LAEs contributing to the \HI\ stack are part of `groups'.
+Thus, the number of `group' LAEs contributing to the two competing SFR bins are very similar.
+We also note here that, depending on the observed SFR, the member galaxies of a given `group' will contribute to to different SFR bins. \footnote{For example, 5 of the member galaxies from the `group' with the highest number (7) of galaxies (Fig.~\ref{fig:group_ngal}) are detected in the UV continuum.
+2/5 LAEs contribute to the all\_SFR\_low bin and the remaining 3 LAEs contribute to the all\_SFR\_high bin.} We thus believe that the observed trend with SFR cannot be fully attributed to the environmental dependence.